 How We Ranked ITSM Solutions

-We looked at ITSM solutions based on criteria that matter most for IT teams managing internal support:
+We evaluated ITSM platforms based on criteria that matter most for IT teams managing internal support and service operations:

 These rankings are based on publicly available information including product documentation, feature sets, market positioning, and user feedback, not hands-on testing of every solution.